-Example of console control signal handling in python application
+Example of console control signal handling in python application import win32api # pip install pywin32

 The following code demonstrates the basic implementation of a graceful console application shutdown.
 If the application is interrupted by user pressing Ctrl+C or Ctrl+Break, or closed due to user closing the console window, the application's state is stored to a file, so it can be restored on a subsequent run.